neoarc/neoarc.github.io/_wiki/sfmb_betatest_community_rules.md

 2. After read all, you can try quiz.
 	- Go #play_with_bot channel and type `!quiz` and then quiz starts immediately.
        	- SFMB-Bot will ask you at least 7 questions via DM.
 You just have to choose the answer to the quiz.
 		- Each quiz is given 60 seconds, and any more than 60 seconds is considered a failure.
+		- Every questions are written by English.
+(Sorry, other languages are not prepared.)
 	- You will be promoted to beta tester only if you get all the given questions correct.
 	- Your quiz test results (scores) are shared on #beta-tester channel.
 	- If you fail the quiz, you will not be kicked from the server, and you can try again.
 But if you keep failing in a row, the manager can kick you out.